sindresorhus/awesome-scifi/readme.md

 *(And all the following [Ancillary Sword](https://www.goodreads.com/book/show/20706284-ancillary-sword))*

 > On a remote, icy planet, the soldier known as Breq is drawing closer to completing her quest.

-Once, she was the Justice of Toren - a colossal starship with an artificial intelligence linking thousands of soldiers in the service of the Radch, the empire that conquered the galaxy.
+> Once, she was the Justice of Toren—a colossal starship with an artificial intelligence linking thousands of soldiers in the service of the Radch, the empire that conquered the galaxy.

-Now, an act of treachery has ripped it all away, leaving her with one fragile human body, unanswered questions, and a burning desire for vengeance.
+> Now, an act of treachery has ripped it all away, leaving her with one fragile human body, unanswered questions, and a burning desire for vengeance.

 #### [Battlefield Earth](https://www.goodreads.com/book/show/769658.Battlefield_Earth) (1982) *by L. Ron Hubbard* [3.4]